aaronparker/aaronparker.github.io/_posts/2007-04-19-unattended-presentation-server-45.md

 ### Installing the Access Management Console

 The Presentation Server Console will be installed along with Presentation Server, however the Access Management Console (AMC) must be installed seperately.
 The AMC comes as a number of Windows Installer files â€“ the console itself plus plugins.
-The last line here is commended out; if you aren&#8217;t installing Web Interface on your Terminal Server, keep this one out.
+The last line here is commended out; if you aren't installing Web Interface on your Terminal Server, keep this one out.

 [code]START /WAIT MSIEXEC /I "AdministrationAccess Management ConsoleSetupASC_Framework.msi" ALLUSERS=TRUE REBOOT=SUPRESS /QB-
 START /WAIT MSIEXEC /I "AdministrationAccess Management ConsoleSetupASC_Diagnostics.msi" ALLUSERS=TRUE REBOOT=SUPRESS /QB-